wp-plugins/tickera-event-ticketing-system/readme.txt

 Plugin Name: Tickera
 Author: Tickera.com

+= 3.1.4.7 =
+- Added new hooks for developers
+- Other code improvements

 = 3.1.4.5 =
 - Improved cart performance when checking out a lot of tickets (few hundreds)